Ethan Higbee

-Ethan Higbee (also known as nahte) is an American filmmaker, music producer and gallerist living in Ojai, California.
+Ethan Higbee (also known as Nahte) is an American filmmaker, music producer and gallerist living in Ojai, California.
 He is most known for his films Red Apples Falling and The Upsetter, a documentary about Lee Scratch Perry.

-In 2010 he opened Dem Passwords art gallery in West Hollywood, California.
+In 2010, he opened Dem Passwords art gallery in West Hollywood, California.
 The gallery owns and represents the painting collection of Lee Scratch Perry and hosted his first solo art exhibition called 'Secret Education' in 2010.

 Early life and education

 Higbee was born and raised in Maine.
 He studied at the Mt.
 Ararat High School and was a six time All-American in youth and high school track & field and cross country, capturing over 25 individual and team state championships over four different sports As a 14-year-old he was featured in Sports Illustrated Magazine's Faces in the Crowd for winning two state titles in cross country and soccer in the same day.
 In 1994 he stood 3rd in the 2000m steeplechase at the USA Track & Field Junior Olympics National Championships at the University of Florida.

-In 1996 Higbee gave up a potential Olympic dream in running to pursue a career in direction after he was accepted into the Maurice Kandbar Institute of Film and Television at the Tisch School of the Arts at New York University where he graduated in 2001.
+In 1996, Higbee gave up a potential Olympic dream in the running to pursue a career in direction after he was accepted into the Maurice Kandbar Institute of Film and Television at the Tisch School of the Arts at New York University where he graduated in 2001.
 Before attending NYU, he skipped the majority of his senior year at Mt.
 Ararat High School after convincing the principal to let him enroll in a film residency at the Maine Media Workshops.